exoad/exoad/README.md

 > [!CAUTION]
 > <strong>Currently, I am working on <a href="https://github.com/exoad/Poprock">Poprock</a>!</strong>
 >
-> *An extensible and lightweight software library for any Java application*
+> *A robust & lightweight framework for developing fast and native applications using the JVM*

 Here are some <strong><em>big</em></strong> projects that I have worked on recently
 <ul>